Semiring Provenance for B\"uchi Games: Strategy Analysis with Absorptive Polynomials: Computing Strategies with Semiring Semantics

 Towards the proof, we first sketch the model-checking game $\MC \Gg v$ of $\FormulaWin(v)$ on a Büchi game $\Gg$.
 We then briefly recapitulate how semiring values of winning strategies are defined in \cite{DannertGraNaaTan21}, and we show that we can simplify $\MC \Gg v$ without changing these values so that it becomes almost identical to $\Gg$.
 This allows us to derive \cref{thmSumOfStrategiesTracking} from the general sum-of-strategies result on $\MC \Gg v$.

 \paragraph*{Model-Checking Game}

 In general, the model-checking game of an LFP-formula $\psi$ in a structure $\AA$ is a parity game whose positions are pairs of a subformula $\phi(\tx)$ of $\psi$ and an instantiation of the free variables, conveniently written as $\phi(\ta)$ for some tuple $\ta \subseteq \AA$.
-Edges allow to move from a position $\phi(\ta)$ to a direct subformula of $\phi(\ta)$, or from fixed-point literals (such as $Yu$ in our case) back to the entire fixed-point formula.
+The positions belong either to Verifier (who wants to prove $\AA \models \phi(\ta)$) or to Falsifier (who wants to prove $\AA \not\models \phi(\ta)$).
+Edges allow the current player to move from a position $\phi(\ta)$ to a direct subformula of $\phi(\ta)$, or from fixed-point literals (such as $Yu$ in our case) back to the entire fixed-point formula.
+Terminal positions arise from literals $\phi(\ta)$ and are won by Verifier precisely if $\AA \models \phi(\ta)$.
 The model-checking game we are interested in is shown in \cref{figModelCheckingFull}, so we refrain from a complete definition, see e.g.\ \cite[Chap.~4]{AptGraedel11} for more background.

 Here we are only concerned with the model-checking game of $\FormulaWin(v)$ in a Büchi game $\Gg$, and we denote this game as $\MC \Gg v$.
-Since $\FormulaWin(v)$ only has a single alternation of fixed-point operators, $\MC \Gg v$ has only two priorities and can thus be equivalently represented as a Büchi game.
-Recall the formula from Sect.~\ref{sec:TheFormula} (split into subformulae to ease referencing and with implication already rewritten):
+Since $\FormulaWin(v)$ only has a single alternation of fixed-point operators, $\MC \Gg v$ has only two priorities and can thus be equivalently represented as a Büchi game (with Verifier as Player~0).
+Recall the formula from \cref{subsec:TheFormula} (split into subformulae to ease referencing and with implication already rewritten):

 where

 A depiction of the complete model-checking game $\MC \Gg v$ is shown in \cref{figModelCheckingFull} (with some unavoidable omissions due to space reasons).

 \paragraph*{Semiring Values for the Model-Checking Game}